 It's like we're on a ship headed for a bleached coral reef, and scientists and activists are unable to persuade captains to change course to avoid major impact that will increase suffering beyond what these captains, and publics they serve, can imagine.
 Today's issue of The Guardian has an article by Oliver Milman noting "'without significant reductions, annual average global temperatures could increase by 9F (5C) or more by the end of this century,' a previously released chapter [of the US National Climate Assessment] states."
-As a reminder, the recent IPCC (Intergovernmental Panel on Climate Change) report noted "Coral reefs would decline by 70-90 percent with global warming of 1.5°C, whereas virtually all (> 99 percent) would be lost with 2ºC."
+As a reminder, the recent IPCC (Intergovernmental Panel on Climate Change) report noted "Coral reefs, for example, are projected to decline by a further 70–90% at 1.5°C (high confidence) with larger losses (>99%) at 2°C (very high confidence)."

 Jen Christensen and Michael Nedelman at cnn.com reported "Climate change will shrink US economy and kill thousands, government report warns."

 Robinson Meyer wrote at theatlantic.com "A Grave Climate Warning, Buried on Black Friday."